sgiurgiu/reddit_desktop/README.md

     cmake --build .
   ```

 The scripts that build it on windows and linux can be found in the `scripts` folder, as well in the `docker` folder.
-Those scripts are the authority when it comes to the process of building a package for a particular OS.
+Those scripts are the authority when it comes to the process of building a package for a particular OS
+should this readme not be updated.

 ---